Dr. Gerhard Thonhauser

 Heideggers “Sein und Zeit”.
 Einführung und Kommentar, Heidelberg: Metzler, 2022.

 The Politics of Affective Societies: An Interdisciplinary Essay, gemeinsam mit 13 Co-Autor_innen vom SFB Affective Societies, Bielefeld: transcript, 2019.
-Link (opens in new tab)
+Link (PDF file) (opens in new tab)

 Ein rätselhaftes Zeichen.
 Zum Verhältnis von Martin Heidegger und Søren Kierkegaard, (Kierkegaard Studies.
 Monograph Series, vol. 33) Berlin: DeGuyter, 2016.